BlinkTagInc/gtfs-to-html/www/docs/current-usage.md

 - [`transit-custom-posts`](https://trilliumtransit.github.io/transit-custom-posts/) - a GTFS-optimized Wordpress plugin for transit websites.
 GTFS-to-HTML is used for generating the schedule pages.

 - [run.gtfstohtml.com](https://run.gtfstohtml.com) provides a web based interface using GTFS-to-HTML.
-Find GTFS feeds for agenices, set configuration and generate a previewable and downloadable set of timetables all using your browser.
+Upload GTFS or specify a url to download GTFS from, set configuration and generate set of timetables and maps all using your browser.
 Use GTFS-to-HTML without actually downloading any code or doing any configuration!